 Asthma is a common inflammatory syndrome caused by chronic, intermittent obstruction of the lower respiratory tract that affects millions of individuals.
-This process is mediated by several inflammatory cytokines, chemokines, adhesion molecules, and signal transduction cascades.
-Thelper type 2 (TH2) and type 17 (TH17) CD4+, basophils, eosinophils, mast cells, and type 2 innate lymphoid cells are crucial for mediating the asthmatic response.
+This process is mediated by several inflammatory cytokines, chemokines, adhesion molecules, and signal transduction cascades.2 T helper type 2 (T_H2) and type 17 (T_H17) CD4+, basophils, eosinophils, mast cells, and type 2 innate lymphoid cells are crucial for mediating the asthmatic response.3

-Bronchial thermoplasty (BT) is a bronchoscopic procedure that applies thermal energy to the airway wall and, thereby, reduces the extent of airway smooth muscle cell hypertrophy via radiofrequency ablation.
-Some studies published on BT have tested its therapeutic potential against severe asthma.
-However, recent literature has been controversial and the studies evaluating the efficacy of BT have not provided consistent results.
+Bronchial thermoplasty (BT) is a bronchoscopic procedure that applies thermal energy to the airway wall and, thereby, reduces the extent of airway smooth muscle cell hypertrophy via radiofrequency ablation.1 Some studies published on BT have tested its therapeutic potential against severe asthma.4 However, recent literature has been controversial, and the studies evaluating the efficacy of BT have not provided consistent results.

-A prospective non-randomized study of 16 patients with stable mild to moderate asthma found a significant reduction in airway hyperresponsiveness without a change in FEV1.
-The Asthma Intervention Research Trial (AIR), a randomized controlled trial that enrolled 112 patients, showed an improvement in asthma symptoms from BT but no reduction in hyperresponsiveness or FEV1.
-The Research in Severe Asthma Trial (RISA), a small randomized study that enrolled only 32 patients, assessed the safety of BT in patients receiving high doses of steroids.
-Despite several complications, including hospitalizations, a difference was seen in the BT group versus control.
-Some critics argue that these studies lack the statistical power and blinded placebo control to demonstrate clear conclusions on the efficacy of BT's clinical potential.
+A prospective non-randomized study of 16 patients with stable mild to moderate asthma found no change in forced expiratory volume in the first second (FEV1) but found a significant reduction in airway hyperresponsiveness.5 The Asthma Intervention Research Trial (AIR), a randomized controlled trial (RCT) that enrolled 112 patients, showed an improvement in asthma symptoms from BT but no reduction in FEV1 or hyperresponsiveness.6 The Research in Severe Asthma Trial (RISA), a small randomized study that enrolled only 32 patients, assessed the safety of BT in patients receiving high doses of steroids.
+Despite several complications, including hospitalizations, a difference was seen in the BT group versus control.7 Some critics argue that these studies lack the statistical power and blinded placebo control to demonstrate clear conclusions on the efficacy of BT's clinical potential.8

-In 2010, Castro et al. performed a randomized, controlled trial with 288 patients that included a placebo control.
-This study was called the Asthma Intervention Research Trial 2 (AIR2).
-AIR2 found a statistically significant improvement in their primary outcome, which was the score from the Asthma Quality of Life Questionnaire (AQLQ).
-However, these scores fell below a clinically meaningful threshold.
-There was no difference in peak flow, rescue medication use, or FEV1.
-Moreover, several investigators have criticized the AIR2 study for failing to meet secondary outcome measures such as safety, its patient selection, and its true efficacy.
-Thus, this study also remains controversial.
+In 2010, Castro et al performed a randomized controlled trial with 288 patients that included a placebo control.
+This study was called the Asthma Intervention Research Trial 2 (AIR2).9 AIR2 found a statistically significant improvement in their primary outcome, which was the score from the Asthma Quality of Life Questionnaire (AQLQ).9 However, these scores fell below a clinically meaningful threshold.4 There was no difference in peak flow, FEV1, or rescue medication use.9 Moreover, several investigators have criticized the AIR2 study for failing to meet secondary outcome measures such as safety, patient selection, and its true efficacy.^{8,10,11} Thus, this study also remains controversial.

-A meta-analysis of the aforementioned randomized, controlled trials by Wu, et al, suggests that while BT significantly improves AQLQ scores, there were more respiratory adverse events and hospitalizations for respiratory adverse events with BT than with medications or with placebo.
+A meta-analysis of the aforementioned randomized, controlled trials by Wu et al suggests that while BT significantly improves AQLQ scores, there were more respiratory adverse events and hospitalizations for respiratory adverse events with BT than with medications or with placebo.12

-Studies at 5 year follow up have reported BT to be safe (stable pulmonary function test and no bronchiectasis on chest CT) with persistent reductions in asthma exacerbation rates and/or emergency department visits/hospitalizations.
-20-21 The complexity and uncertainties in the selection of patients for BT require a multidisciplinary team approach at asthma centers with high volumes of severe asthma patients and a high level of experience in interventional pulmonology procedures.
+Studies at five year follow up have reported BT to be safe (stable pulmonary function test and no bronchiectasis on chest CT) with persistent reductions in asthma exacerbation rates and/or emergency department visits/hospitalizations.13-15 The complexity and uncertainties in the selection of patients for BT require a multidisciplinary team approach at asthma centers with high volumes of severe asthma patients and a high level of experience in interventional pulmonology procedures.13